jovsa/jovsa.github.io/_posts/2020-07-11-mm-learning.md

  - People didn't understand that you can train on tasks that are not realted (ex.
 Garret's quetions)and they don't realize that it's much better
  - People really want to start reading into multi-task learning (give lunach in points)
  - People really want to know a playbook in prod
+ - idea: use wording in ML guild presentation to write